The first interstellar comet may be the most primitive ever found

 “Being the first interstellar comet ever observed, 2I / Borisov is a unique object,” he emphasizes.
 We do not know how often these objects pass through our solar system and, therefore, perhaps we are facing a once-in-a-generation opportunity to observe such an object.
 That is why it is of great importance to analyze all the observations of this body, which leads us to study its composition in detail and, above all, to determine the spatial erosion that it has received throughout its history ”.

-2I / Borisov is a unique object as it is the first interstellar comet ever observed, and as we do not know the frequency with which these types of objects cross our solar system, perhaps we are facing a unique opportunity to observe them
+2I / Borisov is a unique object as it is the first interstellar comet ever observed, and as we do not know how often these types of objects cross our solar system, perhaps we are facing a unique opportunity to observe them Toni Santana-Ros (ICCUB-UA)

 For his part, Bagnulo hopes that the astronomical community will have another chance, to study a wandering comet in detail before the end of the decade.
 “ESA plans to launch a comet interceptor in 2029, which will have the ability to reach another visiting interstellar object if one is discovered on a suitable trajectory,” he says, referring to an upcoming European Space Agency mission.